Civil Quality Engineer banner

 7. Diverse work environments.

-8. Continuous learning opportunities.
+8. Continuous learning and development.

 Cons

-1. High-pressure work environment.
+1. High-pressure environment.

-3. Responsibility for safety and quality.
+3. Responsibility for quality failures.

-4. Potential for travel to project sites.
+6. May involve extensive travel to project sites.